hyperledger-archives/grid-rfcs/0000-product.md

 Updates to products is restricted to agents acting on behalf of the organization stored in the product’s owner field.
 Only property fields can be updated.
-Product type, identifier, and owner fields are immutable.
+Product_id, product_type, and owner fields are immutable.

 Deletion of products is restricted to agents acting on behalf of the organization in the product’s owner field.
 A setting will turn off deletion